Physician assistant: Title and professional identity

 The occupational title of physician assistant and physician associate originated in the United States in 1967 at Duke University.
-The role has been adopted in the US, Canada, United Kingdom, Republic of Ireland, Netherlands, Australia, New Zealand, India, Israel, Bulgaria, Myanmar, Switzerland, Liberia, Ghana, and by analogous names throughout Africa, each with their own nomenclature and education structure.
+The role has been adopted in the US, Canada, United Kingdom, Republic of Ireland, Netherlands, New Zealand, India, Israel, Bulgaria, Myanmar, Switzerland, Liberia, Ghana, and by analogous names throughout Africa, each with their own nomenclature and education structure.
 In Malawi they are called clinical officers.
 Most of them study clinical medicine at the Malawi College of Health Sciences and other colleges within the country.
+Australia trialled the introduction of the role of Physician Assistant; however, currently PAs cannot register with the Australian Health Practitioner Regulation Agency (AHPRA), are not recognised under the Medicare Benefits Schedule (MBS) or the Pharmaceutical Benefit Scheme (PBS), and their wider implementation is not supported by the Royal Australian College of General Practitioners (RACGP).
 In 2021, the American Academy of Physician Assistants voted to rename itself the American Academy of Physician Associates (AAPA) and adopted "physician associate" as the preferred professional designation.
 U.S. state governments such as the one in Oregon have begun to implement statutory changes to reflect the name change in Oregon.
 The move has been controversial; critics of the name change feel the word "associate" could be misleading for patients trying to understand PAs' scope of practice, while proponents feel it better conveys the profession's collaborative and independent roles.